Please scroll down to the end of the page for further information about specific subjects.

 Our intention for every child in this school, is that they experience a rich, ambitious curriculum, which stimulates their curiosity, challenges their perceptions of the world and equips them to be happy, healthy humans.
 We plan for them to have a clear understanding and appreciation of their lives in our beautiful locality as well as a global context, while developing an awareness of and respect for the diversity of cultures and lifestyles found further afield in the UK and wider world.

 We have high expectations for all our children and aim to provide them with the very best teaching and learning experiences, so that they can try hard to do their best and improve.
 While striving for high academic standards, we value all achievement, offering a range of opportunities for children in sport, the arts and the development of personal skills.
-We are committed to equality of opportunity for everyone, catering for all the needs of our children.
+We are committed to equality of opportunity for everyone, catering for the needs of all our children.

 By providing a caring ethos in which children can explore their own faith as well as the faith of others, we aim to develop their spiritual, moral and social understanding.
 Our children deserve a quality environment and we believe that everything we offer from buildings to books, should be the best we can achieve.